Inboxen/Inboxen/docs/settings.rst

 ================

 The settings file is required to set basic settings for the inboxen instance.
-It contains some secret information such as the salt (``secret_key``), you should ensure the permissions are set correctly and also that this file is kept safe as without it user passwords, sessions along with other things rely on this [0]_.
+It contains some secret information such as the ``secret_key``, you should ensure the permissions are set correctly and also that this file is kept safe as without it sessions, cookie storage and along with other things rely on this [0]_.

 The inboxen settings file can be located in several places on a system, it will